 Parties in elder mediation often bring their past relationships, family histories, and their personal financial concerns to the table with them.
 This can often cloud judgment and derail communication, if the process is not handled with care and consideration.
 That is why it is important to find a professional mediator who has the proper training and expertise required to facilitate the best outcome possible.

 Jacksonville Family Mediation offers the only elder mediation in the North Florida area.
-We currently serve Baker, Clay, Duval, Nassau and St. Johns County.
+We currently serve the entire Jacksonville region, including Baker, Clay, Duval, Nassau and St. Johns counties.
 If you would like to learn more about our services, qualifications and/or fees, please contact us today.